Second order semi-parametric inference for multivariate log Gaussian Cox processes: Data examples

 \subsection{Washington DC street crimes}

 It is of great interest for criminologists and police authorities to study the spatial patterns of crime scenes since this can lead to better understanding of factors affecting crime and more efficient policing strategies.
+There are several competing theories regarding how crime occurrence depends on environmental factors \citep{weisburd:etal:93,haberman:17}.
+Such theories may be studied using the intensity model \eqref{eq:multi1}.
+Next, estimates of PCFs and cross PCFs \eqref{eq:crosspcf1} may be used to assess whether crime occurrence is fully explained by the available covariates through the intensity function.
+If estimated PCFs and cross PCFs differ markedly from one, this is a sign of unexplained random variation that may call for further criminological investigation.
+Further, if cross correlations exist between different crimes, this means that predictions of one type of crime may be enhanced by consideration of other types of crimes.

-In this section we focus on the spatial correlation between six common types of street crimes committed in Washington DC in January and February 2017.
-These are extracted from a larger data set publicly available from \verb+http://opendata.dc.gov/datasets/+.
+In this section, we focus on the spatial correlation between six common types of street crimes committed in Washington DC in January and February 2017.

 The six types of crimes with numbers in parantheses are 1) Burglary (259), 2) Assault with weapon (332), 3) Motor vehicle theft (335), 4) Theft from automobile (1832), 5) Robbery (366), and 6) Other theft (2254).
+The locations of the six types of crimes are illustrated in Figure~\ref{fig1}.
 This data set has previously been considered by \cite{hessellund:etal:20} who focused on the dependency of the street crime intensity functions on spatial covariates using the model \eqref{eq:multi1}.
 In the following we focus on the second order properties as described by the PCFs and cross PCFs.
 We refer to \cite{hessellund:etal:20} for more details regarding the covariates and the fitted intensity functions.

 We apply the regularized estimation approach described in Sections~\ref{sec:lasso}-\ref{sec:cvlambda} where we first determine $q$ using cross validation without regularization and next, for the chosen $q$, use another cross validation to select the regularization parameter $\lambda$ to potentially obtain a sparse submodel for the chosen $q$.
-For the cross validation we use $K=5$ and $L=10$ and choose $q$ among $\{0,1,\ldots,5\}$ and $\lambda$ in the set $\{100,80,60,50,40,30,20,10,5,2.5,1,0.25,0\}$.
+For the cross validation, we use $K=5$ and $L=10$, and choose $q$ in $\{0,1,\ldots,5\}$ and $\lambda$ in $\{100,80,60,50,40,30,20,10,5,2.5,1,0.25,0\}$.
 For the second order composite likelihood we use $R=1000$ meters.